yangshiteng/Data-Science-Learning-Path/python/python classmethod.md

 ## Example 3

 ### * class method can also be called by the object or instance of the class
-### * It still behaves like a class method and receives the class as its first argument, not the instance
+### * It still behaves like a class method and receives the class itself as its first argument, not the instance

 ![image](https://user-images.githubusercontent.com/60442877/227085898-2db6c348-b897-4ebd-897a-3d07cacb59a7.png)